-We offer you life and disability cover and have devised a healthy lifestyle programme for diabetics.
+We offer you life and disability cover.
+Let’s talk about a healthy lifestyle programme for Diabetics.

 AllLife cares about your health and wellbeing